whichlight/gesture_lfo_processing_android/README.md

 from 0 to 255, so visualizations, LEDs, or sounds for example.
 The range of values can be changed, I just used 0 to 255 because I wrote this app to control PWM on the Arduino.

+This Processing code can also be run in the browser, using processingjs.
+So from a codebase with really only one small change (see the blog post linked above) you can have an application running as a desktop app, an Android app, and a web app.